misinformed

 As in years past, Democrats relied on the traditional media to do much of the heavy lifting required to change wrong perceptions into right realities and, as has increasingly become the case since at least 2000, if not earlier, this faith was clearly (and this time fatally) misplaced.

-Whether because the media is:
+Was this because the media was–and is:

 • Dealing with a crumbling Chinese wall between corporate and editorial, and a consequent new dictum, “Republicans buy newspapers, too.”2